fillefrans/pi/README.md

 ##Documentation
-    you're looking at it, for the time being
+    this is it, afraid so

 ---
 ##Philosophy